Tree of the knowledge of good and evil: Narrative

-Genesis 2 narrates that God places the man, Adam, in a garden with trees of whose fruits he may eat, but forbids him to eat from "the tree of the knowledge of good and evil."
-God forms woman, Eve, after this command is given.
+Genesis 2 narrates that God places the man, Adam, in a garden with trees whose fruits he may eat, but forbids him to eat from "the tree of the knowledge of good and evil".
+God forms a woman, Eve, after this command is given.
 In Genesis 3, a serpent persuades Eve to eat from its forbidden fruit and she also lets Adam taste it.
 Consequently, God expels them from the garden.